 In the English summer of 2012 padlocks began appearing on a wire fence opposite a train station in East London.

 Sweethearts inscribe their names or initials on a padlock and attach it to a fence (or other public fixture) as a memento of their unbreakable bond.
-The Shoreditch fence, as well as an increasing collection of locks, also features colored wool and twine woven around the diamond-shaped mesh in the shape of hearts.
+In addition to an increasing collection of locks, the Shoreditch fence also features colored wool and twine woven around the diamond-shaped mesh in the shape of hearts.

 It is ironic that diagonally opposite the site is a locksmith, but it’s unknown if scorned lovers have ever demanded his services.

 Visit England withAtlas Obscura Trips